 - a.
-Each team must submit either an Applicant or Respondent memorial to the Competition Committee by November 10, 2023 (for the purposes of these rules, the Applicant is Aringuv, and the Respondent is Replomuté). - b.
+Each team must submit either an Applicant or Respondent memorial to the Competition Committee by November 15, 2024 (for the purposes of these rules, the Applicant is Astor, and the Respondent is Rishmak). - b.
 Teams will prepare an Applicant or Respondent memorial based on rules for each regional or national round.
-The regional or national round coordinator may leave the choice to a team's discretion, assign a side, or require teams to prepare memorials for both sides. - c.
+The regional or national round coordinator may leave the choice of which side to represent to a team's discretion, assign a side, or require teams to prepare memorials for both sides.
+If a team is required to prepare memorials for both sides for a regional or national round, and the team advances to the International Finals, the team will be required to select only one memorial (Applicant or Respondent) to be regraded for the International Finals. - c.
 If a school enters more than one team in the Competition, one team must represent the Applicant, and the other team must represent the Respondent.
 The two teams cannot collaborate during the memorial-writing process.